Sunday, May 28, 2023

 H.P.
 Blavatsky, Isis Unveiled, Volume II (New York: J. W. Bouton, 1877), 87.

-2. The Secret Doctrine of Israel, A.E.
-Waite
+A.E.
+Waite.
+The Secret Doctrine of Israel.